SRI-CSL/yices2/doc/sphinx/source/parameters.rst

     max(aux-eq-quota, num-terms * aux-eq-ratio)

-where num-terms is the the total number of terms in the egraph.
+where num-terms is the the total number of terms initially present in the egraph.
 When this limit is reached, Ackermann lemmas will not be added if they require creating new equality atoms.